aliaksandr-s/prototyping-with-clojure/tutorial/chapter-07/07-Going live.md

 CMD ["java", "-jar", "/usr/src/app/visitera.jar"]
 ```

-And now we need to create a `docker-compose.yml` file in the root of our project and connect two docker containers.
+And now we need to create a `docker-compose.yml` file in the root of our project to connect two docker containers and make our app available at the default port.
 Here it is:

 ```yml
 ---